Early Warning Signs: Identifying Symptoms In Mental Health

 Treatment Options vary based on the severity of the condition, individual circumstances, and personal preferences.

-For instance, forms an integral part of treating most mental health conditions – cognitive-behavioural therapy (CBT) being one of the most commonly used methods.
+For instance, therapy forms an integral part of treating most mental health conditions – cognitive-behavioural therapy (CBT) being one of the most commonly used methods.

 On top of this, medication may be recommended depending on your specific situation.